 Ticket prices will be set by the festival to ensure accessibility to patrons and equitable payment to artists.
 Set amounts of low-income tickets will be designated for every show, along with general admission and front-row VIP tickets to generate income.
 If you have concerns regarding ticketing, we can meet after the selection procedure.

 Load-in and Strike shifts will be set prior to tech week.
 Each participating artist will be asked to schedule themselves for a shift.
-More information on shifts and all other tech week details will follow in February.
+More information on shifts and all other tech week details will follow in March.

 FAQ on applications: